Navigating Bipolar Disorder: An Overview Of Bipolar Therapy And Treatment Options

 While people with bipolar disorder can benefit from psychotherapy, symptoms can make it difficult to adhere to a therapy plan.
 During depressive episodes, a person may be unwilling or unable to leave their home to meet with a therapist.
 During a manic episode, they may not acknowledge that they even have a mood disorder since they feel so great.

 Research has shown that online therapy can be effective in reducing symptoms of mood disorders.
 A study published in 2023 confirmed that those participating in internet-based cognitive behavior therapy saw significant reductions in their symptoms of bipolar disorder.
-This held true for all participants, whether they were taking medication or not.
+This result held true for all participants, whether they were taking medication or not.

 Takeaway